 Therefore, the work done in this task has shown that the use of these previous technologies would require the complete rewriting of the code because the implementation would impose severe and deep rewriting with a lack of readability and maintainability for a production code mainly used by physicists like GYSELA.
-Adding to that the fact that the CEA-IRFM team loses one of the pillar developers of the code -with an expertise on computational science and high-level parallelism which cannot be replaced by non-permanent staff-, the initial option of rewriting from scratch the code in C++ was no longer a viable option.
+Adding to that the fact that the CEA-IRFM team loses one of the pillar developers of the code-with an expertise on computational science and high-level parallelism which cannot be replaced by non-permanent staff-, the initial option of rewriting from scratch the code in C++ was no longer a viable option.
 Taking into account all these constraints, it appears that the best solution is to keep a version based on a parallelization based on MPI + OpenMP loops.
-The objective is to successfully extract the most expensive computational kernels of the code it is not yet excluded to rewrite some of these modules in C ++ to be able to benefit from the new technologies explored above (mainly Kokkos), but if this is the case it will be done at the end of the project.
+The objective is to successfully extract the most expensive computational kernels of the current code in order to be able to optimize them separately.
+In this idea of refactoring the code it is not yet excluded to rewrite some of these modules in C ++ to be able to benefit from the new technologies explored above (mainly Kokkos), but if this is the case it will be done at the end of the project.

 Anyway, testing whether this alternative approach using FORTRAN with enhanced modularity is relevant for exascale applications, will already be a very interesting result in itself.
 In this framework, the PDI library likely offers a suitable solution.
-Indeed, successful results were obtained during EoCoE with respect to checkpoint-restart issues in GYSELA.
-PDI will be further implemented and its efficiency quantified on prototype versions before being deployed in GYSELAX if successful.
+Indeed, successful results were obtained during EoCoE with respect to checkpoint-restart issues in Gysela.
+PDI will be further implemented and its efficiency quantified on prototype versions before being deployed in GyselaX if successful.
 PDI results is the subject of section 9.3.